AVEVA/CONNECT-data-services-developer-docs/content/support/flex-credits.md

 ## Flex credit customer support

 In cases of confusion or inquiries about flex credits, customers can seek clarification from the [AVEVA support team](https://softwaresupport.aveva.com/).

+## Additional flex credit documentation

+For more information about flex credits, such as information about credit agreements or rate plans, see the [AVEVA Connect documentation](https://docs.aveva.com/bundle/aveva-connect/page/885356.html).